1940 Auckland Rugby League season: Round 15

 Laurie Mills played his last ever championship game for Richmond.
 Mills was a Richmond junior and he and Arthur McInnarney were the first ever Auckland Primary School representative players to go on to play for New Zealand.
 He progressed through the grades to debut for the senior side in 1938 and he played 49 games for them scoring 29 tries.
-The five foot eleven winger who weighed 74kg's also represented the North Island team in their inter-island match in 1939.
+The five foot eleven winger who weighed 74 kg also represented the North Island team in their inter-island match in 1939.
 Following the trial games he was chosen for the New Zealand tour of England which was unfortunately aborted due to the outbreak of World War 2.
 Mills had enlisted for the war effort earlier in the year and departed for North Africa soon after his final game.
 He was killed in Libya in 1941 on December 1 aged just 23.
 It was reported in the Auckland Star that Verdun Scott was returning from injury however they contradicted their earlier report that said he had received his injury playing basketball at the YMCA, and said that his injury had occurred playing table tennis.
 His cousin, Len Scott came out of retirement to assist the side for the match.

 Round 16

-Wally Tittleton, the clever Richmond centre who was now in his 5th season for them after previously playing for Ngāruawahia (1930-33) and Taupiri (1934-35) in the Waikato.
+Wally Tittleton, the clever Richmond centre who was now in his 5th season for them after previously playing for Ngāruawahia (1930–33) and Taupiri (1934–35) in the Waikato.
 He had also played 15 games for New Zealand.

 Peter Mahima the Manukau halfback who played an excellent game.
 He was in his final season for Manukau after beginning his time with them in 1936.